Backbone81/membership/README.md

   help with disseminating those messages faster.
 - Faulty members are dropped after they have been propagated often enough through the full memberlist sync.
 - Network messages are always encrypted with AES-256 in GCM mode.
+- Allows to automatically re-add the bootstrap members whenever they are dropped to allow automatic healing of network segmentations.

 ## Quick Start